 - Add the water to the flour and mix it so that all the flour is completely hydrated.
-I usually use a Danish dough whisk to mix in the beginning and when the dough comes together I fold the dough in over itself until it’s mixed.
+I usually use a Danish dough whisk to mix in the beginning, and when the dough comes together, I fold the dough over itself until it's mixed.

-- Put a dish cloth over top and put it somewhere warm.
+- Put a dishcloth over the top and put it somewhere warm.

 Soak the seeds- About 15:10/3.10 p.m.

-- Put the poppy seeds and sunflower seeds in a bowl and pour 150 grams of boiling water over and let them soak.
+- Put the poppy seeds and sunflower seeds in a bowl, pour 150 grams of boiling water over and let them soak.